Add to your Claude Code skills

 Full walkthrough — launch to first shipped task, end to end.

-Prerequisites: one agent CLI — Claude Code by default, or Codex CLI when you pass --provider codex. tmux is required for --tui mode (the web UI runs agents headlessly by default; tmux-backed dispatch remains as an internal fallback).
+Prerequisites: one agent CLI — Claude Code by default, or Codex CLI when you pass --provider codex. tmux is required for --legacy-tui mode (the web UI runs agents headlessly by default; tmux-backed dispatch remains as an internal fallback).

 npx wuphf